-To ensure that logs and other files do not consume too much disk storage over time, FME Server is configured, by default, to delete select files based on certain conditions, including their age and whether they have been auto-archived.
-On the Tasks tab of the System Cleanup page, you can view, edit, enable, disable, or remove these maintenance tasks, or add tasks of your own.
+To ensure that log files do not consume too much disk storage over time, FME Server is configured, by default, to automatically delete select files based on certain conditions, including their age and whether they have been auto-archived.
+On the Resources tab of the System Cleanup page, you can view, edit, enable, disable, or remove these maintenance tasks, or add tasks of your own.

-The tasks that are pre-configured (display by default) target log and other files created by FME Server.
+The tasks that are pre-configured by default (shown below) target log and other files created by FME Server.
 You can learn more about FME Server log files, and how log files are auto-archived, at About Log Files in FME Server.
-However, maintenance tasks need not be limited to the ones already configured.
-You can add tasks that target other FME Server Resources.
+However, maintenance tasks do not have to be limited to FME Server log files.
+You can add tasks that target other FME Server Resources as well.

-Note: By default, all system cleanup tasks run once per day.
+Note: By default, all system maintenance tasks run once per day.
 To change this frequency, update the CLEANUP_TASK_INTERVAL parameter in the fmeServerConfig.txt configuration file.

-When the system's free disk space reaches specified minimum levels, FME Server triggers a Default Cleanup or Aggressive Cleanup event, in which all enabled cleanup tasks execute.
-In the case of an Aggressive Cleanup event, all files specified by each cleanup task are removed, regardless of the Remove Files Older Than setting.
+When the system's free disk space reaches specified minimum levels, FME Server triggers a critical level cleanup event, in which all enabled cleanup tasks execute, disregarding the Remove Files Older Than setting.
+In other words, all files specified by each cleanup task are removed, regardless of their age.
+For more information, see Configuring Critical Cleanup Events.

 To view or edit a file maintenance task

-- In the File Maintenance Tasks tab, click on a task to open the Editing page.
+- In the File Maintenance Tasks tab, click on a task to open the Editing Cleanup Task page.

 - Specify the cleanup task settings: